egzakt/UnifikSystemBundle/Resources/doc/deletable.md

  - entity in tags.

 Why do we need to specify the entity ?
-Because when the service will go through each listener, it will cycle only to the listeners bound to the entity.
+Because when the service will go through each listener, it will cycle only to the listeners bounded to the entity.
 By doing this, you don't need to check the class of $entity inside your listener.
 You will know exactly what kind of entity you will have.

-You can also register more than one listener for the same entity.
+You can also register more than one listener for the same entity if you want to have multiples checks on a same entity, or you can do all your checks in a single listener.

 ## What if we want to bypass the service ?